Sharawi Gomaa

 Sharawi Gomaa (1920–1988) was an Egyptian military officer who served in various posts, including governor of Suez, deputy prime minister and minister of interior, during the presidency of Gamal Abdel Nasser.
 He was part of the May Group who were removed from the office by Anwar Sadat in May 1971.

 Biography

 Gomaa was born in 1920.
 He graduated from the Military College.
 He obtained a master's degree in military sciences 1951.
 Then he worked as a teacher at the Military College.

+Gomaa was part of the Free Officers movement's left-wing faction.
 He joined the General Intelligence Directorate serving as its deputy director between 1957 and 1961.
+When the Arab Nationalist Movement (ANM) had disputes with the Syrians and the United Arab Republic was dissolved in 1961 the ANM developed direct ties with Egypt.
+Gomaa coordinated the operations of the ANM as part of the Egyptian General Intelligence Directorate.

-Next he was appointed governor of Suez in 1961 which he held until 1964.
-In 1966 he was named as the minister of interior and deputy prime minister.
-He replaced Zakaria Mohieddin as interior minister.
-During his term as interior minister Gomaa established the Police Cadets Institute in late 1960s.
+Gomaa was appointed governor of Suez in 1961 which he held until 1964.
+He joined the Arab Socialist Union in 1962 and was made a member of its secretariat in November 1964.